AnimALICEData/ALICE-Blender-Animation/README.md

 -datafile:

-filename for event data file; must be a string; must be one of your text files: "s-esd-detail.dat", "m-esd-detail.dat", "l-esd-detail.dat"
+filename for event data file; must be a string; must the name your text file: "esd-detail.dat"

 -simulated_t: